shashank1107/InsiderTask/Documentation.md

 ## Data Warehousing Pipeline
 ### Use cases
-A warehouse to store historical data which can be used for analytics, Business Intelligence.
+- A warehouse to store historical data which can be used for analytics, Business Intelligence.
 Design.
+- Will be running machine learning algorithms to predict data daily.

 Why BigQuery??
 - It is fully managed persistent data warehouse